thomas-lamiaux/rocq-prover.org/data/tutorials/platform/4_01_platform_equations.md

 ---
-id: "equations-docs"
+id: "platform-equations"
 title: "Documentation of Equations"
 description: |
   Documentation of Equations
-category: "Documentation"
+category: "Platform"
 ---

 ## What is Equations?

 Equations is a function definition plugin for Coq, that allows the definition of functions by dependent pattern-matching and well-founded,